Wilchau/Rprogrammingweek3Project/README.md

 R. Programming Week 3 Assignment (https://vincentarelbundock.github.io/Rdatasets/doc/carData/Vocab.html))

-This is the Doc for the Smokeban
+This is the Doc for the Vocabulary studies